michealken30/daas-projects/training_prequisites.md

 # Training Prerequisites

-Before starting Kubernetes or DevOps training, it is important to have foundational knowledge in several key areas.
+Before starting this daas Kubernetes bootcamp, it is important to have foundational knowledge in several key areas.
 Below are the essential prerequisites and what you should know in each category:

 ---